 “Students should not be misled into believing that they will get good marks simply by memorising and writing out the poems or texts they have studied.”

 I hope not—that has never been the case in any English literature exam.
 However, they went on to say:

 “Students will not need to learn and remember the exact words of poems or texts by heart.”

 I am afraid that misunderstands the subject.
 In great literature, the exact words are important.
 Great writers choose words with precision, rejecting alternatives.
 An approximation will not do, because it does not have the same levels of meaning.
 When studying English literature, or any literature, the exact words matter.
 To suggest otherwise is to downgrade the subject.
 It shows what the Government say they do not want: a lack of academic rigour.
-In this exam, are our young people facing a test of memory or a test of understanding?
+In this exam, are our young people facing a test of memory or of understanding?

 “The argument that students do not need to quote is simply untrue”.

 “I have found it to be more of a memory test for my pupils.”